Email is one of the oldest digital communication strategies, and it is one of the most efficient ways for business owners to promote their offers.

 For instance, does your email recipient need to consult someone else?
 If so, ask your contact whether you need to CC someone in their organization in follow-up emails.

 15. Have a Strong Closing

-Closing strong leaves a memorable impression while providing the recipient with a clear path of action.
-A strong closing can also set up the agenda for the next interaction.
+Closing strongly leaves a memorable impression while providing the recipient with a clear path of action.
+A strong closing sets the stage for the next interaction.
 Try the following questions to prompt a positive response: